 INDUSTRIAL BY DESIGN

-Consumer Grade products are often mistakenly used in place of Industrial.
-They initially appear to meet the needs of a specific application and it easy to see why.
+Consumer grade products are often used in place of industrial.
+They initially appear to meet the needs of a specific application and it is easy to see why.

 Industrial Grade products are tested for extended periods in operation at wide temperature ratings of -45°C to +85°C. Some manufacturers also have the ability to increase the rating through screening or conformal coating options.
 Consumer Grade products are rated at only 0°C to +70°C.